kodjunkie/node-raspar/README.md

 };
 ```

-**NOTE:** You can use any promise based cache store engine from [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager#store-engines), raspar uses [fs-hash](https://github.com/rolandstarke/node-cache-manager-fs-hash) by default.
+**NOTE:** You can use any promise based cache store engine from this [list](https://github.com/BryanDonovan/node-cache-manager#store-engines), raspar uses [fs-hash](https://github.com/rolandstarke/node-cache-manager-fs-hash) by default.

 ### Using CommonJs